TateHouse/ProceduralMazeGenerator/README.md

 ## Overview

-A project for procedurally generating and solving two-dimensional mazes using various algorithms.
+A project for procedurally generating two-dimensional mazes using various algorithms.

 The current available maze generation algorithms are: